rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 #### Part A - End Effector

 The end-effector for the redundant arm is a flat - edged gripper which is to be operated by a servo.
 The user will be able to control this servo from the serial terminal (created using program PuTTY, interfaced with the arduino) and information will be fed back on the angle and the state of the gripper.
+The End effector is attached to the bottom most servo of part B.

 ##### Printing
 This End-effector is to be 3D printed from PLA for the following reasons.